SNAP and SNAP Matching

 - Swipe your Oregon Trail card for tokens to buy SNAP eligible foods.

-- Through grants from Clackamas County Soil & Water Conservation District and Whole Foods Market, the LO Market will match up to $10 a day for eligible foods.
+- Through grants from Clackamas County Soil & Water Conservation District and sponsorship from Subway, the LO Market will match up to $10 a day for eligible foods.